 THE IMPORTANCE OF PREPARING FOR YOUR BUCKET LIST

 If your bucket list is full of adventures you have never attempted, it’s critical to make sure you are well-prepared to take them on.
 After all, most things people put on their bucket lists are simply hobbies.
-The problem is, that hobby might far exceed their level of physical and technical skill.
+The problem is, that a hobby might far exceed their level of physical and technical skills.